mitodl/mit-open/README.md

 Additional details can be found at https://docs.google.com/document/d/17tJ-C2EwWoSpJWZKjuhMVgsqGtyPH0IN9KakXvSKU0M/edit

+### Configuring PostHog Support

+The system can use PostHog to evaluate feature flags and record views for the Learning Resource drawer.

+The following environment variables must be set for this support to work:

+- `POSTHOG_ENABLED` - boolean, toggles the integration on/off
+- `POSTHOG_PROJECT_ID` - int, the project ID for the app in PostHog
+- `POSTHOG_PROJECT_API_KEY` - string, the project API key for the app in PostHog.
+This usually starts with `phc_`.
+- `POSTHOG_PERSONAL_API_KEY` - string, your personal API key for PostHog.
+This usually starts with `phx_`.

+The keys and ID can be found in the Settings section of the project in PostHog that you're using for the app.
+The project key and ID are under "Project", and you can generate a personal API key under "User"->"Personal API Keys".

+> [!WARNING]
+> Be careful with the API keys!
+The project API key is **not secret** and is sent in clear text with the frontend.
+The personal API key **is** secret.
+Don't mix them up.

+Personal API keys only need read permission to Query.
+When creating a personal API key, choose "Read" under Query for Scopes.
+The key needs no other permissions (unless you need them for other things).
+Additionally, if you select either option besides "All-access" under "Organization & project access", make sure you assign the correct project/org to the API key.

+Once these are set (and you've restarted the app), you should see events flowing into the PostHog dashboard.

 ## GitHub Pages

 A static site for this repo with developer resources publishes to https://mitodl.github.io/mit-open/ during CI runs.